billthefarmer/crossword/README.md

 will be made for the definition on [DuckDuckGo](https://duckduckgo.com).

-There are three icons in the toolbar, **Anagram**, wich will show the anagram screen, **Help**, which will show the help screen, and **About**, which will show the copyright, licence and version.
+There are three icons in the toolbar, **Anagram**, which will show the anagram screen, **Help**, which will show the help screen, and **About**, which will show the copyright, licence and version.